pip-services/pip-services-docs/content/en/toolkit/recipes/reflection/_index.md

 title: "Reflection"
 linkTitle: "Reflection"
 description: >-
-     How to allow a component to can introspect upon itself.
+     How to create components that can introspect.
 ---

 {{< tabselector "Node" ".NET" "Golang" "Dart" "Python" "Java" >}}